 Consideration of job market and other related information for justification of career and technical education degrees and certificates.

-All courses, degrees, and certificates shall comply with title 5 regulations, be approved by the Board of Trustees as defined in procedures, and be submitted to the California Community Colleges Chancellor’s Office for approval as required.
+All courses, degrees, and certificates shall comply with Title 5 regulations, be approved by the Board of Trustees as defined in procedures, and be submitted to the California Community Colleges Chancellor’s Office for approval as required.

 Credit Hour